-Between 2017 and July 2021 I was an R&D software developer at Agilent Technologies (formerly Genohm).
+Between 2017 and July 2021 I was an R&D software developer at Agilent Technologies (formerly Genohm) in Lausanne, Switzerland.

-In 2015 I obtained a bachelor's degree in computer science and a minor in mathematics from AUB.
+In 2015 I obtained a bachelor's degree in computer science and a minor in mathematics from the American University of Beirut (AUB).
 My bachelor's graduation project was to design and implement a quantum functional language.

 I am an avid reader, my Goodreads profile lists all my non-technical interests (those outside of CS and math).
 I speak/read fluently three (natural) languages: English, French, and Arabic.

 In my spare time, when I'm not reading or programming, I play Go, snooker, and the mandolin.

 And in general anything "exotic".

 I am proficient in many programming paradigms; functional, imperative, and object-oriented, with preference to functional languages.
 I mainly use Python for small applications, Bash for write-once-execute-once code, C and D for any heavy lifting, Octave for quick plotting and mathematical computations and Haskell for any type-theoretic experiments and programs that must be correct.
 I am proficient in these programming/scripting/markup languages:

 I live in the command line (with the help of tmux) most of the time.

 This graph represents a 69-state machine, in fact, a

 quantum Turing machine [PDF].
 It's a machine that